Craig Hoy: Member of the Scottish Parliament

 Hoy stood in East Lothian at the 2021 Scottish Parliament election, coming third with 9,470 votes (20.6%).
 Having been unsuccessful on the constituency vote, he was one of three Conservative candidates to be appointed as regional members on the South Scotland list.

 As an MSP, Hoy has served as the Scottish Conservatives' Shadow Minister for Social Care and was a member of the shadow health team.

 Additionally, he has also served as a member of the Scottish Parliament's Public Audit Committee and now serves as a member of the Finance and Public Administration Committee.

 Following the 2022 Scottish local elections, Hoy was appointed Chairman of the Scottish Conservatives and oversaw the party's General Election campaign where five of six seats were held.

 In May 2025, he was announced as the Conservative candidate for Dumfriesshire at the 2026 Scottish Parliament election, succeeding Oliver Mundell who announced he was standing down.
+Hoy was elected the constituency member.